Report an Incident

 Please use this form to notify the Violence Prevention and Educational Outreach Program of an undergraduate or graduate student who is in need of support, advocacy and resources related to experiences with gender-based misconduct.
 'Gender-based Misconduct' includes, but is not limited to sexual harassment, sexual assault, intimate partner violence, stalking, cyber-stalking, sexual exploitation.

 All reports and services that fall under this description are confidential and will not trigger a Police or Title IX investigation.

-This form will be sent to the University's Title IX Coordinator, or whomever the Title IX Coordinator has deputized to act in her/his stead, for follow up.
+This form will be sent to the University's Title IX Coordinator or their designee.